timothymillar/TEFingerprint/README.md

 Arguments:

+* At least two bam files to be compared.
-* `-r/references` May optionally be used to specify a subset of chromosomes to fingerprint.
+* `-r/--references` may optionally be used to specify a subset of chromosomes to fingerprint.
 By default all reference chromosomes are fingerprinted (based on the bam header).
-* `-f/--families` Specifies the (super) families or grouping of repeated elements to fingerprint.
+* `-f/--families` specifies the (super) families or grouping of repeated elements to fingerprint.
 These names are matched against the start of the mate element name i.e. the name `Gypsy` would treat reads with tagged with a mate element called `Gypsy3`, `Gypsy27` or `GypsyX` as the same.
-* `-m/--minreads` Specifies the minimum number of read (tips) required to form a cluster.
-It is used in combination with `-e/epsilon`.
+* `-m/--minimum-reads` specifies the minimum number of read (tips) required to form a cluster.
-* `-e/epsilon` Specifies the maximum allowable distance among a set of read tips to be considered a (sub) cluster.
-Sub-clusters are calculated based on `-m/--minreads` and `-e/epsilon` and then overlapping sub-clusters are combined to create cluster.
+* `-e/--epsilon` specifies the maximum allowable distance among a set of read tips to be considered a cluster.
-* `-q/--mapping_quality` Specifies the minimum mapping quality allowed for reads.
+* `-q/--mapping-quality` specifies the minimum mapping quality allowed for reads (defaults to `30`).
-* `-b/--fingerprint_buffer` Specifies a distance (in base pairs) to buffer fingerprints by before combining them into comparative bins.
+* `-b/--buffer-fingerprints` specifies a distance (in base pairs) to buffer fingerprints by before combining them into comparative bins (defaults to `0`).
 This is used to ensure that small clusters, that are slightly offset in different samples, are treated as a single comparative bin.
 It also improves the robustness of comparisons by allowing more reads to be included in each bin.
-Defaults to `0`
-* `-t/--threads` Specifies the number of CPU threads to use.
+* `-t/--threads` specifies the number of CPU threads to use.
 The maximum number of threads that may be used is the same as the number of references specified.

 Additional arguments:

- * `--long_form` Option to produce a GFF file in which each comparative bin is duplicated for each input bam file.
-This produces a gff file that does not contatin nested lists of counts or source names.
-Defaults to `False`
+ * `--long-form-gff` optional flag to produce a GFF file in which each comparative bin is duplicated for each input bam file to avoid nested lists of counts or source names.
- * `--min_eps` The minimum value of epsilon to be used in hierarchical clustering.
-Defaults to `0`.
+ * `--minimum-epsilon` The minimum value of epsilon to be used in hierarchical clustering (defaults to `0`).
- * `--hierarchical_clustering` Specifies wether or not to use the hierarchical clustering algorithm in order to differentiate between proximate clusters.
-Defaults to `True`.
+ * `--non-hierarchical` by default a hierarchical clustering algorithm is used.
+This flag will switch to the non-hierarchical version.
+ *  `--mate-element-tag` the sam tag used to specify the name of each reads mate element (defaults to `ME`).
- * `--bin_buffer` The same as `--fingerprint_buffer` but buffering is performed after fingerprints are combined, therefore less likely to combine slightly offset clusters.
-Defaults to `0`
+ * `--buffer-comparative-bins` similar to `--buffer-fingerprints` but buffering is performed after fingerprints are combined, therefore less likely to combine slightly offset clusters (defaults to `0`).
- *  `--mate_element_tag` The sam tag used to specify the name of each reads mate element.
-Defaults to `ME`.
-*  `--feature_csv` Optionally specify the name of a CSV file to output containing (long-form) feature data.
+*  `--feature-csv` optionally specify the name of a CSV file to output containing (long-form) feature data.
 This produces one row of data per sample per feature.
-*  `--character_csv` Optionally specify the name of a CSV file to output containing a matrix of read counts.
+*  `--character-csv` optionally specify the name of a CSV file to output containing a matrix of read counts.
 This produces one column per feature by one row per sample.

 ### Filter GFF